nathanielknopf/rbot/README.md

-# rbot
+# rbot - A Rubik's Cube Solving Robot, Implemented on a Nexys 4 FPGA
-6.111 Fall 2017 Final Project - Rubik's Cube Solving Robot Jacob Swiezy, Nathaniel Knopf
+## 6.111 Fall 2017 Final Project - Jacob Swiezy, Nathaniel Knopf

-## How to Use this Project
-Don't.
-Like seriously, this is *totally* fucked, man.

-## How this Project Works
-It doesn't.

-#### But actually?
+### Overview
 There's a robot.
 It can turn a Rubik's Cube, and has two color sensors.
-One at the FDL corner sticker, and one at the FD edge sticker.
-By turning a scrambled Rubik's Cube and paying attention to what those sensors say, the robot can figure out what the scrambled state of the Rubik's Cube is.
+One at the FDL corner sticker (front bottom left), and one at the FD edge sticker (front bottom).
+By turning observing the colors at these locations while a scrambled Rubik's Cube is turned, the starting state of the Rubik's Cube can be determined.
 This information is stored in a 162 bit register called "cubestate."

-A module called solving algorithm then generates a series of moves to solve the Rubik's Cube using a bastardization of the human-y method called "The Beginner's Method" (also called "Green Cross").
+A module called solving algorithm then uses "cubestate" to generate a series of moves to solve the Rubik's Cube using an implementation of the human algorithm called "The Beginner's Method" (or "Green Cross").
+This is accomplished through the use of a FSM where the state represents the step of the method being executed.
+In each state, different patterns are identified, and corresponding sequences of moves to manipulate the Rubik's Cube in desired way are exported by the solving algorithm module.

-The robot collects these moves and then executes them, and provided that it doesn't jam up the cube (there is no feedback here) the Rubik's Cube gets solved.
-Hopefully.
+The sequencing module then collects these moves and sends them to the robot, which executes them on the Rubik's Cube to solve it.